barebox/barebox/Documentation/boards/efi.rst

 Supported backends for EFI are raw partitions that can be discovered via a partition UUID.

-With this sample script you can create bootable image and transfer it to the flash driver:
+With this sample script you can create a bootable image and transfer it to the flash drive:

 .. code-block:: sh